Fluttershy: Yes. Because they're not dragons.

 - Why Did It Have to Be Snakes?: Fluttershy may be afraid of a lot of things, but non-pony creatures are not usually among them — with adult dragons being a huge exception.
 By the end, Rainbow Dash has temporarily acquired some of the same fear after catching a glimpse of what happens when you charge one.

-Angel: [throws a carrot at her head, looks annoyed]
+[Angel throws a carrot at her head, looking annoyed]